be-geeky/full-fledged-module/README.md

 1. clone this repository
 2. make changes to .env file
 3. run php artisan:migrate command in terminal
-4. go to http://localhost/newblog/public/ or run php artisan serve
+4. go to http://localhost/newblog/public/ or run php artisan serve command in terminal